tsgates/arch-wiki-markdown/wiki/ISCSI_Target.md

     /> saveconfig

 The will the configuration in /etc/target/saveconfig.json.
-You can now safely start and stop /etc/rc.d/target without losing your configuration.
+You can now safely start and stop target.service without losing your configuration.

 Tip:You can give a filename as a parameter to saveconfig and also clear a configuration with clearconfig